Anytime, Anywhere

 - Federal minimum wage is guaranteed for all workers

-- Two years of paid family leave is provided to both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent
+- Two years of paid family leave is provided to birthing and non-birthing persons both the breastfeeding/bodyfeeding and non breastfeeding/bodyfeeding parent